 Fly from London via Vancouver to Prince Rupert, arriving this evening.
 On arrival at the airport on Digby Island, take a shuttle bus onto the ferry to cross to downtown Prince Rupert, then transfer to your hotel for an overnight stay.

 Day2: Board Island Roamer & set sail for Chatham Sound

 Early this morning transfer to the jetty at Atlin Terminal to board your vessel and meet the crew.
 After an introductory briefing and safety drill, set sail for Chatham Sound.

 Spend two days exploring the larger islands of Chatham Sound, such as Porcher, Stephens and Dundas, while keeping a weather eye out for marine wildlife such as sea lions, orcas and humpback whales.
-There will be opportunities to take Zodiac trips along the shore in search of wildlife and use the vessel’s sea kayaks.
+There will be opportunities to take Zodiac trips along the shore in search of wildlife and also to use the vessel’s sea kayaks.
 Onshore you can hike into the primeval forests of the deserted coastline and up to a viewpoint.

 Days5-6: Khutzeymateen Inlet

 Sail into protected waters of Khutzeymateen Inlet to explore the Grizzly Bear Sanctuary and watch grizzlies along the shores of the fjords that indent the coastline.
 June is a great time to see bears who have just emerged from hibernation, some with cubs, At this this time of year they are hungry and eager to feed on the many estuary plants that flourish along the shoreline.
 From the Zodiacs it is possible to get exceptional views of bears feeding, and there is also a chance of seeing the infamous coastal wolf and a multitude of marine mammals.

 Day7: Chatham Sound